Print Page | Sign In | Register

 Eligibility

-• Nominees need not be CLA members.
+• Nominees are not required to be CLA members.

-How to nominate
+How to Nominate

-• At minimum two letters of support and/or items of supporting documentation, such as newspaper, newsletter, or journal articles.
-Files should be labeled: Zoia_nominee’s last name_document (e.g., Zoia_smith_newspaper article).
+• A minimum of two letters of support and/or items of supporting documentation such as newspaper, newsletter, or journal articles.

-Further information
+Further Information

 • CLA’s Intellectual Freedom Committee coordinates CLA’s Zoia Horn Intellectual Freedom Award.

 • A maximum of one award is given each year.
+The committee reserves the right not to give an award if a qualified candidate is not found.

-• The award recipient will be asked to submit a photograph for award publicity.
+• The award recipient will be asked to submit a photograph for award publicity and will be honored at the annual CLA conference.

 • If you have questions, please contact committee chair Daisy Flores.